reekamaharaj/liri-node-app/README.md

 -   [Bands In Town API](http://www.artists.bandsintown.com/bandsintown-api)

 ## Role in App Development
-LIRI was created from create scratch by one developer.
+LIRI was created from scratch by one developer.